blacklightpy/vaultofknowledge/Personal/AVIASYS/Project Management/Ideas for Project Management.md

-# Decision
-For our purposes, we'll be considering only Kanban and Scrum
+For our purposes, we'll be considering only Kanban and Scrum (and not other areas like XP).

+We could also split some teams to go completely Agile, where it fits (eg: Software)
-- Communication
+# Communication
 - Slack/Discord (Sync)
 - E-Mail/Trello (Async)
 - Notion/Confluence (Docs)

-* Could split some teams into [[Agile]], where it fits (eg: software)
+# Using Scrum Methodology
+(Adjusted for our workflow)

+- Sprint Planning + Backlog pruning -> Monday
+- Sprint Review -> Wednesday
+- Sprint Retrospective -> Friday
+# Reasons for Absences
+* Personal vacations
+* Holidays
+* Other personal projects
+* Flexibility in all that
+* Mental health breaks
+# Further Ideas

-* Incorporate healthy workplace habits like:
+- Incorporate healthy workplace habits like:
 	- 20-20-20 rule
 	- Ergonomic screens and furniture
 	- Pomodoro technique
 	- Stretching exercises
 	- Refreshment breaks
 	- Follow procedure under stress

-## Using Scrum Methodology
-(Adjusted for our workflow)

-- Sprint Planning + Backlog pruning - Monday
-- Sprint Review - Wednesday
-- Sprint Retrospective - Friday
-## Reasons for Absences
-* Personal vacations
-* Holidays
-* Other personal projects
-* Flexibility in all that

-* Mental health breaks